 And of course mead also has a mythological story as the favourite drink of the Norse Gods, it was called the “Stirrer of Inspiration“.
 And its story follows:

-After the war ended in a truce the gods and goddesses sealed it by spitting into a great vat.
+After the war ended in a truce, the gods and goddesses sealed it by spitting into a great vase.
 From their spittle they formed a being, Kvasir.

-Kvasir was the wisest human created; none were able to present him with a question for which he wouldn’t have an answer.
+Kvasir was the wisest humanoid ever created; none were able to present him with a question for which he wouldn’t have an answer.
 He became famous and traveled throughout the world giving counsel.

-Later on Kvasir was invited to the home of 2 dwarves ( Fjalar and Galar) where they killed him and brewed his blood into mead.
+Later on, Kvasir was invited to the home of two dwarves ( Fjalar and Galar) where they killed him and brewed his blood into mead.
 This mead contained Kvasir’s ability to dispense wisdom, and was appropriately named Óðrœrir (“Stirrer of Inspiration”).

 The dwarves were later slain by Kavasir's son and the mead guarded by his granddaughter Gunnlod.
 Odin couldn't stand Óðrœrir being in the hands of those he deemed unworthy so he developed an intricate plot to steal the mead from Gunnlod and take it to Asgard, and succeeded.

-And so the mead was seen as a gift from Odin to those he deemed worthy.
+And so thereafter the mead was seen as a gift from Odin to those he deemed worthy.